-The very first time you swung at a tennis ball, chances are it was a tennis forehand shot.
+The very first time you swung at a tennis ball, chances are it was a forehand shot.
 Topspin or slice spin aside, the motion of the arm swing probably did not take much time to get used to.

-The tennis forehand stroke is performed in a low-to-high forward motion.
+The forehand stroke is performed in a low-to-high forward motion.
 Start in the ready position facing the net with your knees slightly bent.
 Turn your body sideways while bringing your racket back with the head positioned higher than the handle.
 As you swing, lower your body and transfer your weight forward through the point of contact.
 Be sure to follow through fully.

 Because the forehand is a more intuitive and natural stroke compared to other shots used in the game, it also very easy to develop bad habits early on.